torvista/Apsona-Shop-Admin-for-Zen-Cart/files/docs/Apsona_Shop_Admin/Apsona_Shop_Admin-readme.txt

 2015 torvista: changed code to use mysqli

 2012 fileset 3 from Apsona: "shopAdminUpdateForZenCart1dot5"
-only additions for registering the menu item in the tools menu 2010 fileset 2 from Apsona: "apsona-zencart-addon-update-latest" changes to apsona_functions.php
+only additions for registering the menu item in the Tools menu 2010 fileset 2 from Apsona: "apsona-zencart-addon-update-latest" changes to apsona_functions.php